 Chairperson – The Chairperson is a voting member, who is selected by the Moderator on a case-by-case basis.

-Moderator/Resource Person – The Moderator shall advise the CSB on matters such as the type of information that may help in determining if Community Standards were violated and prior sanctions relating to similar conduct.
+Moderator/Resource Person – The Moderator shall advise the CSB on matters such as the type of information that may help in determining if Community Standards were violated and appropriate sanction(s).
 The Moderator shall also facilitate the appropriate paperwork and record keeping, as well as reserve the hearing space.

-The Moderator selects three CSB representatives to serve on a hearing panel to hear any particular case.
-The composition of each panel shall consist of one faculty member, one student, and one administrator/staff.
-Board Members shall disqualify themselves from serving on a Community Standards Board case if they believe in good faith that they cannot be objective in the matter.
-The respondent and complainant may object to a member for cause in writing at least 24 hours before the hearing.
+The Moderator selects three Board members (which includes one chairperson) to serve on a hearing panel for a particular matter.
+The composition of each panel shall consist of at least one faculty/administrator/staff member and at least one student member.
+The third member may be either a faculty/administrator/staff member or a student member.
+Board members shall disqualify themselves from serving on a panel if they believe in good faith that they cannot be objective in the matter.
+The respondent and complainant may object to a member for cause in writing within 24 hours of the written notification of the Board members serving on the panel.
 The Moderator shall rule on all objections and replace any disqualified members.

 NOTE: The information included on this webpage does not replace information published within the Student Handbook.
 For more complete information, please reference the Student Handbook.
 Please refer to the Sexual Misconduct Policy, which includes the disciplinary process for alleged violations of this policy.